 6. Presentation of KPIs.
 When presenting KPIs in the form of a report or a series of KPIs in a dashboard, it’s important to understand logical groupings and the number of measures.
 Too many KPIs presented together in one form is overwhelming to most individuals, so less is more.
 Also, the grouping of KPIs by subject matter or ranking of importance to the viewer makes them easier to interpret.

 7. Analytics Catalog and Enterprise KPIs.
-Establishing common enterprise-wide business definitions and KPIs for individuals within an organization to use and access is critical to supporting fact-based decision making.
+Establishing common enterprise-wide business definitions and KPIs for individuals within an organization to use and access is critical to supporting fact-based decision-making.
 An Analytics Catalog makes information available by providing business and data definitions as well as access to and discovery of KPIs, reports, and dashboards for insights and investigation.

 Conclusion

 In order to effectively make informed business decisions, individuals must be able to easily locate relevant information.
-Curating reports and dashboards into a single, central Analytics Catalog simplifies the ability to quickly access and view KPIs - especially when those indicators may have been created in different underlying tools or applications.
+Curating reports and dashboards into a single, central Analytics Catalog simplifies the ability to quickly access and view KPIs—especially when those indicators may have been created in different underlying tools or applications.
 By centralizing KPI access, individuals can quickly see and assess relevant and timely information so that they can make informed and ideally better decisions.

-The Analytics Catalog within ZenOptics Analytics Hub centralizes reports and dashboards from across the analytics ecosystem to establish an internal KPI marketplace for organization.
+The Analytics Catalog within ZenOptics Analytics Hub centralizes reports and dashboards from across the analytics ecosystem to establish an internal KPI marketplace for an organization.
 Individuals can quickly and easily access enterprise KPIs, standard business definitions, and the supporting analytic assets to assess performance and further investigate what the indicators are communicating.
-To learn about ZenOptics Analytics Hub, please visit: https://zenoptics.com/platform
+To learn about ZenOptics Analytics Hub, please visit: https://zenoptics.com/platform.

-To learn about how ZenOptics delivers a KPI marketplace for its customers, please request a demo at https://zenoptics.com/demo
+To learn about how ZenOptics delivers a KPI marketplace for its customers, please request a demo at https://zenoptics.com/demo.

 Published January 24, 2024